Backcountry camping is a great way to experience the wilderness of Waterton Lakes National Park. There are 10 backcountry campgrounds in the park:

 A backcountry use permit is required for overnight stays in the backcountry.
 Permits are available from the Waterton Lakes National Park visitor centre.
-There is a nightly fee for each adult camper.
+There is a nightly fee of $10.50 for each adult camper.
 There is no charge for children aged 16 and under.
-Annual wilderness passes may be purchased and are valid for backcountry camping at all mountain national parks in western Canada.

-Reservations are available for wilderness campsites.
-A non-refundable reservation fee is charged.
-Reservations for backcountry trips may be made 90 days in advance beginning April 1 of each year.
-Call the visitor centre at (403) 859-5133.
+Reservations are available for backcountry campsites.
+A non-refundable reservation fee of $12.50 is charged.
+Reservations for backcountry trips may be made up to 90 days in advance.

-Reservations must be paid for at the time of booking by credit card (MasterCard, American Express or VISA).
+All camping and reservation fees must be paid for at the time of booking by credit or debit card (Visa, MasterCard, American Express, JCB or UnionPay).
 Before calling, please have the following information:

 - dates of trip

 - campgrounds preferred